Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-The best way to increase your production of breast milk is to ensure that the baby is nursing frequently and effectively.
-As milk is let down from the breasts, your brain is stimulated to produce more milk to meet the high demand, and your baby will meet this supply, demand more, and so the cycle continues.
+The best way to increase your production of breast milk is to ensure that baby is nursing frequently and effectively.
+As milk is drawn down from the breasts, your brain stimulates them to produce more milk to meet the high demand, and your baby will meet this supply, demand more, and so the cycle continues.

-Sometimes, it might mean that you will need to nurse every one and a half to two hours in the day, and every three hours at night, to re-stimulate your milk supply.
-It’s just as important to position the baby for an effective latch so that they are drawing down well from the breast.
+At some times, it might mean that you will need to nurse every one and a half to two hours in the day, and every three hours at night, in order to re-stimulate your milk supply.
+It’s just as important that you position baby for an effective latch, so that they are drawing down well from the breast.

 What if baby is not latching on well?